dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters contains circles and arcs.
+The arc size and position is fixed, but the angle is affected by parameters.
+The circles can change in size and position.

-The three parameters per letter:
+The parameters in my program are:
-  * `size` : radius of the second circle
+  * `size` : radius of the circles
+  * `offset1x` : x offset of the first circle relative to the arc
+  * `offset1y` : y offset of the first circle relative to the arc
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offset2x` : x offset of the second circle relative to the arc
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offset2y` : y offset of the second circle relative to the arc
+  * `arcStart` : starting angle of the arc (degrees)
+  * `arcEnd` : ending angle of the arc (degrees)

+  At this point my program uses 7 parameters.

 04/05/2020 -------------
 Setting up

+08/05/2020 -------------
+I have chosen a colour palette along with a rough arrangement.
+Further details above.